jgato/saythisAEON/README.md

 # How to use it

-The easiest way not enable audio greetings.
-So you just need to run the container passing environmental variable to register the agent with an AEON's channel.
-Something like this:
+This container will make use of two channels.
+One to receive names for greetings, and other send heartbetas.
+So it will need to env_variables: SUB_URL_GREETINGS and PUB_URL_HEARTBEAT.

 ```
-docker run -it -e SUB_URL=http://130.206.116.137:3000/subscribe/e41b3e-506f-4d88-b9d0-e4225b69f8fe jgato/say-this-aeon
+docker run -it -e SUB_URL_GREETINGS=http://130.206.116.137:3000/subscribe/e41b3e-506f-4d88-b9d0-e4225b69f8fe \
+-e PUB_URL_HEARTBEAT=http://130.206.116.137:3000/publish/f51643b1-9c7f-4c08-9c2d-f396affe5297 \
+jgato/say-this-aeon
 ```

-What is the SUB_URL I need to run a container?
+What are these urls I need to run a container?
 See AEON's documentation about creating a [communication channel](http://130.206.116.137:3000/public/doc/html/quickstart/getachannel.html#documentation-tutorial-getchannel).
-You can try the SUB_URL in the example, if you are lucky (I didnt delete it) you can use it.
+You can try these urls in the example, if you are lucky (I didnt delete it) you can use it.

 What if you want to ear in your speakers "hello name"?
 This is more complicated because of the need of sharing the sound card between host and containers.
+Follow the next instructions and enable the variable GREETINGS_AUDIO=true

 ## Accessing sound card inside the container